michaelwwan/noise/README.md

 python wholeslide_inference.py --model_path path/to/checkpoint.pt --img_foldername path/to/images --out_foldername path/to/output --ratio r --device dev
 ```

-Set ```--ratio``` to the appropriate $\omega m / pixel$ ratio for your dataset; the image will be patched accordingly, and the patches will then be scaled to  832x832 pixel resolution.
+Set ```--ratio``` to the appropriate $\mu m / pixel$ ratio for your dataset; the image will be patched accordingly, and the patches will then be scaled to  832x832 pixel resolution.
 The training dataset of our images used a ratio of 0.7784.

 You can select a cuda device (default is the cpu) to use for inference with ```--device```.